dotnet/runtime/docs/workflow/trimming/feature-switches.md

 The primary goal of features switches is to produce smaller output by removing code which is unreachable under feature condition.
 The typical approach is to introduce static bool like property which is used to guard the dependencies which can be trimmed when the value is flipped.
-Ideally, the static property should be located in type which does not have any static initialization logic.
+Ideally, the static property should be located in type which does not have any static constructor logic.
 Once you are done with the code changes following steps connects the code with trimming settings.